Social media safety rules for 2021

 Just imagine the situation when an attacker is able to compromise one of a networking website.
 It would mean every user of this site is susceptible to attack.
 As was mentioned in the previous section, there are a lot of ways to distribute malware on social media.
 An attacker can insert a malicious cone right into advertisements or use unsafe applications to lure users.

-Besides, social networks are more vulnerable to cross-site scripting attack than other websites.
+Besides, social networks are more vulnerable to cross-site scripting attacks than other websites.
 This vulnerability can be used by an adversary to compromise a user’s account or spread an inappropriate photo or other content.
 It can also be used for Denial of service and a phishing attack.

 Knowing the common issues and facts about social media safety, it’s time to take sure steps towards online media security and privacy.

 What are those social media safety tips that can guarantee secure networking and data protecting?
 Let’s have a look.

 1. Keep software current